WAVE-hamburg/wave-hamburg.github.io/_pages/outreach.md

 You’ve probably felt the ground shake when a big truck passes by.
 It’s the same effect, just much weaker, and results from numerous trucks, cars, swaying trees, and other surface activities happening simultaneously.

+On the left of the video clip, you can see a geoplot where the fiber track is georeferenced onto the campus map, showing vibrations at specific geopositions.
+Each bubble represents a different frequency window: slow vibrations on the campus are depicted at low frequencies, such as 4 Hz, while faster vibrations, like those from acoustics or pumps, are shown at higher frequencies.
+The size of each bubble indicates the signal strength.

 ### Taylor Swift